 While speech-based IVRs, operating by keywords, have been around for a few years, the technology was too immature to ensure exhibitor satisfaction: often the tool did not understand the caller’s words or did not capture the subject of the request.
 Artificial intelligence has changed the game.
 Now, the caller can speak with a conversational AI using words and sentences from his or her daily life: it is the natural language IVR.

-Four factors explaining the development of IVS in natural language
+Four factors explaining the development of natural language IVR

 Because it’s much more comfortable for the caller